curi/websites/_posts/2019-10-30-elliot-temple.md

 My blog has over 2000 posts on topics including philosophy, politics, parenting, relationships, psychiatry, economics and science.
 It includes [podcast episodes][6] and [eBooks][8] (mostly archives of discussions).

-### <a href="https://www.learnobjectivism.com">Learn Objectivism</a>

-Learn about Ayn Rand's philosophy.
-I consider Objectivism and Critical Rationalism (by Karl Popper) the most important philosophies.
-This incomplete site has close readings of *Atlas Shrugged* chapters.

 ## Subscribe

 Want to receive emails from me?
 [Sign up on the Critical Fallibilism site](https://criticalfallibilism.com/#/portal/signup).